Mkranj/spend-dash/README.md

 ![Data separated into Date, Amount, Category columns.](https://github.com/Mkranj/spend-dash/blob/master/www/expenses_ex.png?raw=true)

 The file **must** contain columns named "*Date*" and "*Amount*" to be properly loaded.
 If a column called "*Category*" also exists, features related to charting and selecting individual categories will be enabled.
+Note that the Date column should contain dates, not datetimes (i.e. "30.08.2023." and not "30.08.2023.
+11:55:30").

+## Privacy:
+Any data you upload is viewable only by you and is deleted on the end of the session.